sculptures • permaculture • primitive technology • kayaking • links • index • about

 Just in, Feb 26, 2008: National Park Service overview and announcement of the Western Airborne Contaminants Assessment Project.
 Click here.

-• If not using a bottle filter, take one 32 ounce or bigger bottle.
-Otherwise, you'll have to take the time to dig your pump out of your kayak and filter in between camps to stay hydrated throughout the day.
+• If using anything but a bottle filter, consider taking the largest water bottle you can realistically take.
+Otherwise, you'll have to take the time to dig your system out of the kayak and treat water in between camps to stay hydrated throughout the day.

-• Consider adding measuring graduations to your bottle with a permanent marker for meal preparations.
+• For a convenient camp measuring cup, graduations can be applied to your bottle with a permanent marker.